 Outdoor / Wilderness / Adventure Programs

 Students and adults who want a physically and emotionally challenging outdoor experience will develop leadership and team work skills as well as self-confidence.
 Some organizations offer students opportunities to sail around the globe on tall ships while learning about the ocean.
 Long established programs provide reliable, safe experiences that often “transform” lives and are available both domestically and internationally with more limited options currently in this time of COVID.

 Time out offers a chance to delve into an area of interest, passion, or expertise.
-Studies in the arts, music, dance, acting, film making, cooking, art history, archaeology, politics, peace and social justice issues are all available.
+Studies in the arts, music, dance, acting, film making, cooking, art history, archaeology, political campaigns and elections, peace and social justice issues are all available.